daangn/expr-lang-support/packages/vscode/README.md

 # Expr Language Support

-Complete language support for [Expr](https://github.com/expr-lang/expr) language - syntax highlighting and formatting in one extension!
+Complete language support for Expr language - syntax highlighting, intelligent formatting, and rainbow brackets all in one extension!

 ## Features